If the user interface of the version you use looks different from the one described here then you should consult our

 Not all areas of the world are similar to your own, so specific tagging advice may be provided.
 For example, Africa’s road network is very different to typical American or European highway systems.

-There will be a section indicating the Changeset comment you should copy & paste into your editing programme when uploading/saving your changes, together with the source information you may (depending on your editing software) need to copy & paste to the source field on making changes.
+There will be a section indicating the Changeset comment you should make sure appears in your editing programme when uploading/saving your changes, together with the source information you may (depending on your editing software) need to copy & paste to the source field on making changes.

 Sometimes, task specific imagery may be available - you may need to agree to a license in order to access it.
 Instructions usually will indicate the easiest way to load this into editors such as JOSM.

 When checking a square marked as complete, validators will expect that the requirements from the instructions tab have all been completed.
 You may find completing an entire tile is quite difficult - guidance below is available around unlocking tiles; as well as providing useful feedback for the next mapper.